 In 2016, we published our Transit City report, which outlined AURA’s vision for transit in Austin.
 One of Transit City’s calls for immediate in the action was improved bus stations:

 Build generous stations similar to those at Houston’s MetroRail and Dallas’s DART rail platforms at Austin’s busiest bus hubs like the 4th Street/Republic Square and West Mall stops by 2017.
 They should be sufficiently long and wide to comfortably provide shelter to all riders at peak times.
 Substantially increase the number of stops with basic shelters throughout the city.
 The design of these shelters must prioritize effectively shielding riders from sun and rain at a reasonable cost so that as many as possible can be built.

 Capital Metro has a new, cheaper design for bus shelters, which will enable the agency to deploy them at many more stops.
-Unfortunately, these new shelters still do not consistently provide acting in a casual or disrespectful manner towards someone.
-Especially, "throwing shade".
-[Direct quote from Urban Dictionary] or protection for the elements.
+Unfortunately, these new shelters still do not consistently provide shade or protection for the elements.
 AURA calls for CapMetro to find a shelter design that can be widely implemented and actually provide basic shelter.